zhtmf/bytesutil/README.md

 Note that this method is ***NOT*** a constant-time operation though it does not calculate by doing a serialization.

 ## Variant
 As is already covered above, this annotation specifies a handler which wraps custom initialization logic at runtime.
-It is useful whenever you need additional logic rather than calling no-arg constructor, like copying field value from "parent" object to sub objects which are dynamic parts of the data packet structure.
+It is useful whenever you need additional logic other than calling no-arg constructor, like copying field value from "parent" object to sub objects.

 It applies to a single object as well as to ````List```` of objects.